SCasanovaITB/M09-casanova-sandro/README.md

 Ensure you have Docker installed before running the commands.

 Verify that the VNC port is properly configured in the container.

-Replace [DOCKERHUB_URL] with the actual image URL on Docker Hub.